 I am a Licensed Professional Counselor treating anxiety, depression, stress, adjustment, and issues related to gender identity and transition in the Cincinnati area.
 My goal is to help individuals identify their unique strengths and to help them experience fulfilling, meaningful lives.
 I am a member of The Waybridge Center for Gender Actualization, and I have a special interest in working with partners of individuals who are transitioning and helping them learn how to support their partner or spouse through psychoeducation and enlisting empathy in one another.
 I strive to create a relaxed, affirming, unbiased environment where clients can feel comfortable expressing their thoughts, needs and feelings.
 I use a variety of techniques with an emphasis on building personal strengths to help clients identify goals, increase their self-esteem and agency, and assist them in building new, healthy habits.

-Sierra has a particular interest in working with LGBTQIA+ adults and adolescents, and others who are working through issues related to human sexuality, disability, identity development, and interpersonal trauma.
+Cincinnati, Ft.
+Thomas Sage has a particular interest in working with LGBTQIA+ adults and adolescents, and others who are working through issues related to human sexuality, disability, identity development, and interpersonal trauma.
 They are kink and polyamory/non-monogamy affirming and encourage collaborative and culturally responsive practice.
-Sierra is a current master's student at the University of Cincinnati and an intern with the Waybridge Gender Program.
+Sage is a current master's student at the University of Cincinnati and an intern with the Waybridge Gender Program.
 They began focusing on gender, sexuality, and anti-oppression work as an undergraduate at Oberlin College, and continued that work as a Sexual Violence Prevention Educator and crisis-intervention specialist at a rape crisis center in Illinois from 2018-2021.

 Open Mondays through Fridays: 8:00am to 9:00pm